With your support we’re making an impact!

 Colonoscopy wait-times: Time between positive screen and colonoscopy of people aged aged 50-74.
 90th percentile (in days).

-We continue to advocate for colonoscopy within 30 days from first healthcare presentation for people experiencing bowel cancer symptoms or a positive screen, because when detected early, nearly 99% of bowel cancer cases can be successfully treated.
+We continue to advocate for colonoscopy within 30 days from the first healthcare presentation for people experiencing bowel cancer symptoms or a positive screen, because when detected early, nearly 99% of bowel cancer cases can be successfully treated.

-Wait times for those who received a NBCSP positive screen varied between 133 and 197 days depending on where participants lived.
+Wait times for those who received a NBCSP positive screen varied between 129 and 179 days depending on where participants lived.

-Only 13.5% of participants with a positive screen received their colonoscopy within the recommended 30 days.
+Only 13.9% of participants with a positive screen received their colonoscopy within the recommended 30 days.

 The ‘Patient Access Gap’